Several injured after car plows into crowd in Munich – DW – 02/13/2025

 It also quoted eyewitnesses as saying two men had been in the car, with one of them being shot by police and carried away.
 Police were calling on the public to refrain from speculation, it said.

-The incident has occurred just a day before high-ranking politicians from across the world gather in the city for the prestigious Munich Security Conference.
+The incident has occurred just a day before high-ranking politicians from across the world gather in the city for the prestigious Munich Security Conference, which is to take place at a location some 1.6 km (1 mile) away from the site of the crash.

 More to follow.